 Biography

 Kara Federmeier is a Professor in the Department of Psychology and the Program in Neuroscience at the University of Illinois, and a full time faculty member at the Beckman Institute for Advanced Science and Technology, where she leads the Illinois Language and Literacy Initiative.
 She received her Ph.D. in Cognitive Science from the University of California, San Diego in 2000.
 Research in her lab, the Cognition and Brain Lab, has been funded by the National Institute on Aging, the Institute of Education Sciences, and the James S. McDonnell Foundation.
 Kara received the Award for Distinguished Early Career Contributions to Psychophysiology from the Society for Psychophysiology in 2006 and the Cognitive Neuroscience Society Young Investigator Award in 2010.
 In 2012, she was named a University Scholar and in 2013 a College of Liberal Arts and Sciences Centennial Scholar.
 She was President of the Society for Psychophysiology (2017-2019).
-She is a fellow of the Association for Psychological Science and the Psychonomic Society, and edits The Psychology of Learning and Motivation.
+She is a fellow of the Association for Psychological Science, the Psychonomic Society, the Society for Psychophysiological Research, and the American Association for the Advancement of Science.
+She edits The Psychology of Learning and Motivation.

 Research Interests